QQuick/Opy/README.rst

 Bugs fixed:

+- config file now has pep8_comments = True, making it possible for opy to obfuscate itself as a test
 - erroneous copying of directories above project root fixed
 - name of __init__.py files now left unaltered by default
 - module directories renamed appropriately